-Projects eligible for the Reconstruction Solution are those low- and moderate-income homeowners' residences that were destroyed or substantially damaged, and the extent of damage and/or cost of rehabilitation results in reconstruction being best alternative.
+Projects eligible for the Reconstruction Solution are those low- and moderate-income homeowners' residences that were destroyed or damaged, and the extent of damage and/or cost of rehabilitation results in reconstruction being the best alternative.
 This determination will be made following inspection by Program staff in consultation with the homeowner.
 A Special Case Panel will review any instances where the homeowner is not in agreement with the recommendation of the inspector and Program Staff.
-To be eligible for the Reconstruction Solution, the homeowner must meet all eligibility requirements.